jaegertracing/documentation/content/docs/next-release/security.md

 ## Client to Agent

-Deployments that involve Jaeger Agent are meant for trusted environments where the agent is run as a sidecar within the container's network namespace, or as a host agent.
+Deployments that involve **jaeger-agent** are meant for trusted environments where the agent is run as a sidecar within the container's network namespace, or as a host agent.
 Therefore, there is currently no support for traffic encryption between clients and agents.

 * {{< check_no >}} Sending trace data over UDP - no TLS/authentication.
 * {{< check_no >}} Retrieving sampling configuration via HTTP - no TLS/authentication.

 ## Client to Collector

-Clients can be configured to communicate directly with the Collector via HTTP.
+Clients can be configured to communicate directly with **jaeger-collector** via HTTP.
 Unfortunately, at this time the Jaeger backend does not provide means of configuring TLS for its HTTP servers.
-The connections can be secured by using a reverse proxy placed in front of the collectors.
+The connections can be secured by using a reverse proxy placed in front of **jaeger-collector**s.

 * {{< check_no >}} HTTP - no TLS/authentication.
   * Some Jaeger clients support passing [auth-tokens or basic auth](../client-features/#tracer-configuration-via-environment-variables).